klgh/kaleighscruggs/src/posts/2018-10-18---50Until30/index.md

 That is just super crazy!
 50 days until I’m 30!
 This year has been flying by.
 I thought it was time to do a quick update!

-For my 30 before 30 list, I’ve done about half of it…as I mentioned in my last update, I know for a fact I won’t be completing it.
+For my [30 Before 30](https://kaleighscruggs.com/blog/30-before-30/) list, I’ve done about half of it…as I mentioned in my last update, I know for a fact I won’t be completing it.
 It sucks, but as I’ve been learning, that’s life-plans change, needs/wants change, and you just have to roll with it.
 I’m not super bummed about it though, don’t get me wrong.
 There are parts of it that when I look at now I’m like “meh, ok”.
 Plus, as John Lennon says,

 ![john lennon quote](images/johnlennonquote.jpg)